patrickbucher/sicp/diary.md

 searches for Carmichael numbers in a given range.
 I used a naive prime test to check numbers passing the fermat test for primality.

+Later, I worked on exercise 1.28, which is quite hard.
+My biggest problem is that the exercise conflates the idea of the Miller-Rabin test with the existing implementation of `expmod`, adding accidental to the inherent complexity of the task.

+Even though I'm not able to get the exercise done yet, I found some useful technique to avoid multiple computations of a value that both needs to be returned and to be predicate checked: The predicate function not returns true or false, but the input parameter or false, depending on which result signifies that the superordinate procedure shall stop the computation.
+However, such predicate functions are better written as internal procedures rather than standalone procedures, because the return value requires interpretation.

 # 2022-08-20 (Sa)

 I worked through exercise 1.26 by demonstrating that the implementation shown